 ME: Aisha used to do my daughter’s hair.
-She’s an excellent stylist, too; they all are.
+She’s a great stylist, too; they all are.

 HER: Well, I have to tell you, this is kind of a stretch for me.
 I have pretty conservative fashion taste, but my friend raved about this place, so I thought I’d try it.

 ME: Well, you don’t have to worry.
 This is a very professional outfit.
-If you tell them you want a conservative look, that’s exactly what you’ll get, no questions asked.
+If you tell them you want a conservative look, that’s exactly what you’ll get.

 HER: Thanks, that’s reassuring.
 I have to confess, I’m not crazy about how some of these people look.

 ME: (laughing) I love it, but not everyone has to!
-Just let them know what you want, and you’ll get it.
+Just be clear with them about what you want, and you’ll be fine.

 If You Start Small Talk with Inconsequential Things, You Can Always Move On To Deeper Topics

-Notice that Ms. Conservative and I still disagree on whether the punk sensibility is attractive or not.
-But because we were able to smoothly glide up to that issue, our differences weren’t a barrier to further conversation.
+Notice that my CP (conversational partner) and I still disagreed on whether the punk sensibility is attractive or not.
+But because, in this hypothetical example, we were able to smoothly glide up to that issue, our differences weren’t a barrier to further conversation.

-From here, we could easily move onto a deeper exchange, whether about our children, our careers, or how we think personal styles of adornment reflect (or don’t reflect) political views.
+From here, we could easily move onto a deeper exchange about our children, our careers, or how we think personal styles of adornment reflect (or don’t reflect) political views.

-The point of SMALL TALK is to not close anything off by coming on too strong too soon with an opinion or attitude that might alienate your potential Conversational Partner.
+The point of SMALL TALK is to not close anything off by coming on too strong too soon with an opinion or attitude that might alienate your potential CP.

 As a highly opinionated person myself, I understand that — for some of us — this takes discipline.
 But the first step in succeeding with small talk is to embrace the challenge of making it SMALL.

-There’s time enough to cross opinions and swords after you’ve decided that your CP is worth talking to!
+There’s time enough to cross opinions and swords after you’ve decided that your CP is someone you’d like to continue talking to!

 Buy 100 Top Public Speaking Tips: The Book!